noviz-org/speaking-radar/README.md

 ```
 ViewDidLoad {
 get_POI(coordinates)
+    save POI's sorted according to distance "allPOI"

+    create list with POI's in scanRange from all POI's downloaded "ScanRangePOI"
+    create list with POI's in Pizza-sliced-scan-area from POI-list within sccanRange "ScanAreaPOI"
 }

 DidUpdateLocation {
     getGpsPosition() = coordinates

     if (max scan-rance > already downloaded POI-radius) {
         get_POI(coordinates)
+        save POI's sorted according to distance "allPOI"

+        create/update list with POI's in scanRange from all POI's downloaded "ScanRangePOI"
+        create/update list with POI's in Pizza-sliced-scan-area from POI-list within sccanRange "ScanAreaPOI"
     }

     if (coordiantes-lastLocation > 10m) {
-    calculateDistancesToPOIs
-    create list with all downloaded POI's sorted according to distance
+        update list with POI's in scanRange from all POI's downloaded "ScanRangePOI"
-    coordinates = lastLocation
+        update list with POI's in Pizza-sliced-scan-area from POI-list within sccanRange "ScanAreaPOI"
     }
 }

 DidUpdateCompass {
     getCompas() = 2D_heading ///calculate 2D Vector

     if (2D_heading-lastHeading > 3°) {
+        update list with POI's in Pizza-sliced-scan-area from POI-list within sccanRange "ScanAreaPOI"

+        check if POI's on list "spokenPOI" are still on list "ScacnAreaPOI"
+        =>if not, remove from list "spokenPOI"

         changedInput()

         2D_heading = lastHeading
     }

 }

 DidUpdateTouch {
     getTouch() = scanRange ///calculate desired scan-range from touch height

     if (scanRange-lastScanRange > 10m) {
+        update list with POI's in scanRange from all POI's downloaded "ScanRangePOI"
+        update list with POI's in Pizza-sliced-scan-area from POI-list within sccanRange "ScanAreaPOI"

+        check if POI's on list "spokenPOI" are still on list "ScacnAreaPOI"
+        =>if not, remove from list "spokenPOI"

         changedInput()

         scanRange = lastScanRange
     }
 }

 changedInput() {
     if (POI's in desired scan-area) {

-    create POI-list with POI's in scanRange from all POI's (already sorted according to distance from )

-    create POI-list with POI's in PizzaSliceHeading from POI's within scanRange

     speak() !!!not necessary if speak() is a loop
     }